Distant view of Padang, Singapore near Park Hotel Group

 National Museum of Singapore

-From its humble origins as a tropical rainforest island, to its founding and early days, the National Museum of Singapore has highlights the struggles of Singapore society as well as celebrates the successes and achievement the country has come to enjoy.
-Also central is the focus on the multicultural, multiracial and multireligious social fabric of Singapore.
+From its humble origins as a tropical rainforest island, to its founding and early days, Singapore has undergone immense transformation.
+The National Museum of Singapore highlights both the struggles of its society as well as the successes and achievement the country enjoys today.
+A central focus of the museum is also the multicultural, multiracial and multireligious social fabric of Singapore.

 Art Science Museum

 Southeast Asia's leading institution is home to 21 galleries spread across 50,000 square feet.
-The iconic lotus-inspired building has staged major exhibitions that explore the interrelationship between culture and technology, art and science.
-Notable exhibits include those of Leonardo Da Vinci, Salvatore Dalí, Andy Warhol and Vincent Van Gogh, as well as the upcoming cinematic tribute Marvel Studios: Ten Years of Heroes exhibition and Theo Jansen's world-famous moving sculptures -The Strandbeests.
+The iconic lotus-inspired building has hosted major exhibitions that explore the interrelationship between culture and technology, art and science.
+Notable past exhibits include those of Leonardo Da Vinci, Salvador Dalí, Andy Warhol, Vincent Van Gogh, cinematic tribute Marvel Studios: Ten Years of Heroes exhibition and Theo Jansen's world-famous moving sculptures -The Strandbeests.

 National Gallery Singapore

-Housed in two national monuments – City Hall and the former Supreme Court – the National Gallery Singapore oversees Southeast Asia’s largest public collection of modern art in its long-term and special exhibitions it stages.
-The Gallery also partners international museums to give voice to Southeast Asian art in a global setting.
-Additionally, a children’s gallery over at the Keppel Centre for Art Education within The Gallery, and family programmes designed in consultation with art practitioners will stimulate the imagination of young minds and ignite creativity and appreciation for visual arts.
-Head to Yàn located at the fifth level, for authentic Cantonese cuisine that pleases easily.
-With focused dedication to provenance and refined techniques, the restaurant presents a well-crafted menu amidst an elegant contemporary ambience.
+Housed in two national monuments – City Hall and the former Supreme Court – the National Gallery Singapore oversees Southeast Asia’s largest public collection of modern art through its long-term and special exhibitions.
+The Gallery also partners with international museums to give voice to Southeast Asian art in a global setting.
+Additionally, the Keppel Centre for Art Education features a dedicated children’s gallery with family programmes, developed in consultation with art practitioners, to inspire young minds by fostering creativity and an appreciation for the visual arts.

 2. TRAILS OF PLEASURE